dahoum/xn--mrovingiens-bbb.fr/english/original-thought/the-morale-of-the-artists/README.md

 ## Growing Sensibilities

-Uncle Tom's Cabin has had a profound effect on attitudes toward African Americans and slavery in the United States and is said to have "helped lay the groundwork for the American Civil War" [[Wikipedia](https://en.wikipedia.org/wiki/Uncle_Tom%27s_Cabin)].
+Uncle Tom's Cabin has had a profound effect on the attitudes toward African Americans and slavery in the United States and is said to have "helped lay the groundwork for the American Civil War" [[Wikipedia](https://en.wikipedia.org/wiki/Uncle_Tom%27s_Cabin)].

 Yet, later, the book has been profoundly criticised [[Wikipedia](https://en.wikipedia.org/wiki/Uncle_Tom%27s_Cabin#20th_century_and_modern_criticism)].